-That being said whenever you are designing your landscaping you have to remember that you design for your actual lifestyle rather than your idealized version of it; design for the realistic use of the space not the far-fetched.
+Whenever you are designing your landscaping you have to remember that you design for your actual lifestyle rather than your idealized version of it.
+Design for the realistic use of the space not the far-fetched.
 Nevertheless compromises can be made to accommodate as many wishes and desires as possible.

 One of the obvious benefits of minimalist gardens is that you have fewer trees, shrubs, plants and vegetation to worry about, on the other hand pick plants for your landscape very carefully as they need to provide strong architectural structure and form all year round.
 For example, use trees with irregular or unusual branching like Pagoda dogwood or Japanese Maple.
 For evergreen lovers that enjoy all season colour, vegetation such as boxwood, pine, yew, and rhododendron are excellent choices.